 This means that your body will be pumping increased levels of oxygen and nutrient-rich blood throughout your whole body.
 This is exactly what your tissue cells need to grow and repair damage.

 Saunas can help relieve pain and inflammation.
 In response to the heat from a sauna, your body relaxes and dilates blood vessels.
-This may promote a pain-relieving and anti-inflammatory effect.
+This can promote a pain-relieving and anti-inflammatory effect.
+A popular way of easing pain for many.

 Sauna can help reduce the immune response that causes inflammation and help boost blood flow to affected painful areas.
 This may promote natural healing and there is no doubt that many people use sauna to ease chronic pain.

 Saunas are a great way of flushing toxins from the body.
 The intense heat of a sauna will trigger an intense sweat that will help detoxify your system.
 Scientists have identified the presence of harmful BPA (Bisphenol A), PCB (Polychlorinated Biphenyls), and heavy metals in the sweat droplets produced during a sauna session.

 When you begin to heat up inside a sauna your body reacts by trying to cool itself down.
 One of the key responses is an all-over body sweat.
 The sweat droplets open the pores in your skin and as they pass through they help remove toxins for your body.

 GREAT FOR YOUR SKIN